-Get ready to be wowed by viewpoints at both Little Stony Man Cliffs and Stony Man Summit.
-The Shenandoah Valley views are also among the very best in the entire park.
+Hikers can revel in vistas at both Little Stony Man Cliffs and Stony Man Summit.
+Honestly, the views are among the very best in the entire park.

-Arrive early to get a space at the parking lot for the Little Stony Man Trailhead at milepost 39.1.
-There are maybe eight parking spots at this small lot on the west side of Skyline Drive.
+Arrive early for a parking space at the Little Stony Man Trailhead at milepost 39.1.
+There are eight parking spots at this small lot on the west side of Skyline Drive.

-You’ll see a large trail map highlighting a shorter and a longer hike option, then off you go up the steps along a short spur trail that connects with the Appalachian Trail.
+A large trail map highlights a shorter and a longer hike option.
+Then, head up the steps along a short spur trail that connects with the Appalachian Trail.

 In less than two-thirds mile, you’ll climb 190 feet to reach Little Stony Man Cliffs.
 It’s hard not to be awe-stricken by the sweeping views.

-The rocky outcroppings are plentiful, so take a seat and savor the scenery.
-You’ll also find several shallow pools that fill with rainwater that are just right for a splash.
+The rocky outcroppings are plentiful, so take a seat and savor the views.
+Several shallow pools that fill with rainwater are just right for a splash.

 As you continue along, you’ll reach the intersection with the Passamaquoddy Trail, which descends into the valley.
 Stay to your left to keep on the Appalachian Trail.